Clement-Wang26/Clement-Wang26/README.md

 🚀 Hi there!
 I'm an AI Infrastructure Engineer. 🤖

-I'm passionate about building efficient and scalable AI systems, with a current focus on inference optimization. ⚡️ My interests also span across:
+I'm passionate about building efficient and scalable AI systems, with a current focus on inference optimization.
+⚡️ My interests also across:
 - 🧠 **Training & Inference Frameworks** - Designing and optimizing frameworks for large-scale model training and inference.
 - ⚙️ **Operator Optimization** - Implementing high-performance operators to maximize computational efficiency.
 - 🎮 **Reinforcement Learning Algorithms** - Exploring novel RL approaches and their practical applications.